The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Wadi Nisnas

 If you are not looking for food or souvenirs, then I am not sure there is a point in heading to Wadi Nisnas.
-We were little disappointed by this part, but as we returned to Emil Khavivi square we saw these street performers.
+We were a little disappointed by this part, but as we returned to Emil Khavivi Square, we saw these street performers.

-Encouraged by the music we decide to visit Abd al-Hadi Sweets at 3 Sh’Hada street.
+Encouraged by the music, we visited Abd al-Hadi Sweets at 3 Sh’Hada Street.

-There are many different types of Baklava, Kanafeh, and of course Kadaif.
+There are many different types of Baklava, Kanafeh, and Kadaif.
 Everything was tasty, but my favorite was the Kadaif with goat cheese.

-As you can see, Haifa municipality started to close down many streets in this area.
-That is exactly what I suggested a couple of years ago.
-And as a result, people can walk safely, and the extra space is used for food souvenirs stalls.
+As you can see, Haifa municipality started closing many streets in this area.
+That is what I suggested a couple of years ago.
+As a result, people can walk safely, and the extra space is used for food souvenir stalls.

-We saw several performers, listened for Irish music, and delighted left home.
+We saw several performers, listened to Irish music, and were delighted to leave home.

-One extra this that I should mention, we visited on Saturday.
+One extra thing that I should mention is we visited on Saturday.
 It is one of the busiest days, and the downside is the big crowds.
 But, the upside is the number of performers and events.

 Summary

 The Holiday of Holidays in Haifa is a colorful event.
-Therefore, it is a must for photographers 😉 Besides decorations, there are concerts and performances (full timetable can be found at the official site).
-So, I suggest worth checking it out.
-Moreover, you can enjoy many additional activities, like tours for an extra price.
+Therefore, it is a must for photographers 😉 Besides decorations, there are concerts and performances (the full timetable can be found on the official site).
+Hence, I suggest visiting it.
+Moreover, you can enjoy many additional activities, like tours (for an extra fee).

 Did you visit The Holiday of Holidays in Haifa?
 Tell us about your experience in the comments below.